mfruzan/CoreDetector/README.md

 Second argument is the path to the folder that all output files will be generated inside.
 If this folder does not exist it will be created.

-Third argument referes to divergance level and can be a numver from 1-40.
+Third argument referes to divergance level and can be a number from 1-40.

 Fourth argument is number of cores/CPUs(default is 4).
 The first three arguments are required.